tedneward/ProfBlog/content/blog/2007/management-lessons-for-developers.md

 **Moral:** If you are not well informed, you might miss a great opportunity.

-#### Lesson #3: Politics <p>A sales rep, an administration clerk, and the manager are walking to lunch when they find an antique oil lamp.
+#### Lesson #3: Politics
+A sales rep, an administration clerk, and the manager are walking to lunch when they find an antique oil lamp.
 They rub it and a Genie comes out and says, "I'll give each of you just one wish."

 "Me first!
 Me first!" says the admin clerk.
 "I want to be in the Bahamas, driving a speedboat, without a care in the world."